Elements of Healthy Safety Cultures in Aviation

 Shortly after my solo, I accidentally ran the wing of my Cessna 172 into the hangar while taxiing.
 I cringe every time I think about the moment it struck the building.

-This event was classified as an incident and thankfully no one was hurt; however, my flight instructor and flying club took it seriously.
+This event was classified as an incident and thankfully no one was hurt; however, my flight instructor and the flying club took it seriously.

 After the event, I met with an FAA inspector and also with the board of the flying club.
 Everyone who participated in the aftermath was kind, but it did much to imprint on my mind the seriousness of even a dent in an airplane.